top of page

 There is significant research showing how psychological health and physical health are strongly related, so staying on top of your psychological wellbeing (just like staying on top of your medical care) can improve your overall quality of life.
 Some people use their therapy sessions to “vent” or to get a fresh perspective, while others like to be challenged and given “tools” to take away and use in daily life.
 Therapy is one of those things in life that “works if you work it.”
 That is, you get in what you put out.
 If you are actively engaged and motivated to apply what you learn, you will find it can enhance your life in a very meaningful way.

-Some of the clear outcomes of therapy include:
+Clear outcomes of therapy include:

 · Developing skills for solving problems and improving your relationships, including more effective communication skills